January 13, 2023

 During the festival, you can participate in various special activities at the resort that are not only fun and entertaining but also give you an insight into the rich local culture and traditions.

-In Punjab, Makar Sankranti is associated with the harvest of winter crops, and it is celebrated as Lohri.
-The festival is one of the most celebrated events in the state, especially among the farmers communities who rely on farming for livelihood.
+Like many states that celebrate Makar Sankranti in India, in Punjab, it is associated with the harvest of winter crops.
+The festival is known as Lohri and it is one of the most celebrated events in the state, especially among the farmers communities who rely on farming for livelihood.

 On the night of the Lohri, farmers light a bonfire and perform various rituals to thank the fire God and then perform the traditional Punjabi dance known as Bhangra.
 Another important part of the Lohri celebration is eating the delicious traditional dish – Kheer, which is made of rice and milk.

 Makar Sankranti celebration in Tamil Nadu, India, is known as Pongal.
 Tamilians celebrate the festival in a grand manner for four days, and each day has different religious significance.

 The Pongal celebrations start on the night before the actual festival day.
 On the eve of Pongal, the locals light a bonfire, and burn the old and unused items in the household.
 This ritual is called Bhogi, and it symbolises replacing the old with new.